alexenglish/VerusExtras/README.md

 ### chunksend.sh
 Send funds to the specified address in separate transactions of the desired size - useful for managing the size of UTXOs, such as for staking.

+### consolidate.sh
+Looks for multiple unspent transactions below the supplied limit (if none supplied smaller than 2500) and spends them back to the same address.
+This consolidates them into one output.

 ### spendutxos.sh
 Simple wrapper script that automates the signing and broadcasting of a transaction built from a list of input UTXOs (TXID/VOUT) and a list of outputs (addresses/amounts).
 Be careful to do your math correctly, whatever portion of the sum of the inputs you don't spend to outputs becomes your fee, so it's very easy to send much more than you intend to the miners/stakers.
 Useage is basically the same as the RPC command createrawtransaction, it just also signs and broadcasts it for you.